guerrantif/handwritten_long_numbers_recognition/README.md

 The recognized number is: 7387
 ```

-The number 1, similarly, is mis-classified with the number 2 and number 7.
-This is probably due to the fact that the MNIST dataset is mainly based on ones which are written as _vertical lines_ and which do not have any other traits.
+The number 1, similarly, is misclassified as 2 or as 7.
+This is probably due to the fact that the MNIST dataset is mainly based on 1s which are written as _vertical lines_ and which do not have any other traits.
 In fact, the second 1 of the previous image is similar to the last 7 since they are both composed of two lines.

 <p align="center">
 <img src="img/webcam/img-20210114-125513.png" width="200">